About Manual IPSec Branch Office VPNs

 - You must know the network addresses of the private (trusted) networks behind your Firebox and of the network behind the other VPN device, and their subnet masks.

 We recommend that you record information about the local Firebox configuration and the information about the remote VPN gateway you want to connect to.
-See the Sample VPN Information Table for a list of information to collect.
+Go to the Sample VPN Information Table for a list of information to collect.
 You can also save or print the BOVPN configuration for easy comparison of settings.
-For more information, see Use the BOVPN Configuration Reports.
+For more information, go to Use the BOVPN Configuration Reports.

 BOVPN Tunnel Configuration Options